defold/defold.github.io/manuals/editor.md

 layout: manual
 language: en
 github: https://github.com/defold/doc
-toc: ["Editor overview","Starting the editor","The editor panes","Editor pane","Outline pane","Properties pane","Tools pane","Changed Files pane","Side-by-side editing","The scene editor","Selecting objects","Move tool","Rotate tool","Scale tool","Visibility filters","Creating new project files","Importing files to your project","Updating the editor","Preferences","Keyboard shortcuts","Editor logs","FAQ"]
+toc: ["Editor overview","Starting the editor","The editor panes","Editor pane","Outline pane","Properties pane","Tools pane","Changed Files pane","Side-by-side editing","The scene editor","Selecting objects","Move tool","Rotate tool","Scale tool","Visibility filters","Creating new project files","Importing files to your project","Updating the editor","Preferences","Editor logs","FAQ"]
 title: Editor overview
 brief: This manual gives an overview on how the Defold editor look and works, and how to navigate in it.
 ---